dotswg/dots-requirements/draft-ietf-dots-requirements.md

   the probability of signal delivery even under the severely constrained network conditions imposed by particular attack traffic.
 The protocol MUST be resilient, that is, continue operating despite message loss and out-of-order or redundant message delivery.
-In support signaling protocol robustness, DOTS signals SHOULD be conveyed over a transport not susceptible to Head of Line Blocking.
+In support of signaling protocol robustness, DOTS signals SHOULD be conveyed over a transport not susceptible to Head of Line Blocking.